 Project owners can also opt out of paid advertisements for their projects.
 You can change these options:

 Project opt out options include:

-- Supporting us financially with Read the Docs Gold.
+- Supporting us financially by becoming a Gold Member.
 This will disable all ads from showing on your project’s documentation.

 - Supporting us with your time by contributing to the project.

 - Moving to our paid product over at readthedocs.com.